SurajMenon2002/GrowthX-Task/README.md

    - Path Parameters: assignment_id (ID of the assignment to update), status (new status of the assignment, e.g., accepted or rejected).

 # Postman Setup
 1. Test Data: Use the provided test_data.json to set up test cases in Postman.
 You can import this file into Postman for easy testing.
+Key(Content-Type) , Values(application/json)
 2. User Registration and Login:
    - For registration, send a POST request to http://127.0.0.1:5000/user/register with the necessary username and password.
    - For login, send a POST request to http://127.0.0.1:5000/user/login and get the JWT token.